0xdcota/blockchain-developer-bootcamp-final-project/README.md

 - Reset Metamask accounts if ganache-cli is restarted.

 ## Run Unit Tests
-Ensure you have pre-requesites indicated in Set up sections.
+Ensure you have the installed pre-requesites indicated in Set up sections.
+ - Clone repository and ensure you are in the 'main' branch.
  - Open two terminals.
  - Install dependencies (if haven't already):` yarn install`
  - In one terminal run the development blockchain: `yarn ganache`